 The Neuro-Ophthalmology Service at Massachusetts Eye and Ear is one of the busiest in the world.
 In 2011 4,723 patients were evaluated.
 66 strabismus surgeries were performed on adult patients as a result of evaluations in our clinic.

-Fellows work closely with leading faculty in the field.
-The preceptors of the Neuro-Ophthalmology Fellowship are as follows:
+Fellows work closely with leading faculty in the field, including:

-• Joseph F. Rizzo, III, MD – David G. Cogan Professor of Ophthalmology; Neuro-Ophthalmology Service Director and Fellowship Preceptor
+- Dean Cestari, MD – Associate Professor of Ophthalmology, Neuro-Ophthalmology Service Director and Fellowship Director

-• Neal Snebold, MD – Clinical Assistant in Ophthalmology (Based at Brigham and Women's Hospital)
+- Neal Snebold, MD – Clinical Assistant in Ophthalmology (Based at Brigham and Women's Hospital)

 Fellows are responsible for playing a significant role in the assessment, examination, and management of patients referred to our Service.
 Fellows also are expected to read relevant literature, and to present 1-2 cases per week to the faculty at the Neuro-Ophthalmology conference to allow an open discussion about the “management” of cases that have proven difficult.
 Clinical fellows will perform clinical research as part of their experience.
 Academic/elective time amounts to one ½ day each week for the duration of the fellowship.
 Core activities such as attendance at Grand Rounds, organization and attendance at the weekly “unknown” neuro-ophthalmology case conference, and overall professional development also are expected.